-6.108.050 - Dispensary permit aApplication and, renewal and revocation procedures.
+6.108.050 - Dispensary permit application and renewal procedures.

-- A. When one or more dispensary permits authorized by Section 6.108.030 is available for award, tThe director willsheriff shall initiate an application process upon receipt of an application to solicit applications for the establishment of a dispensary within an area where a dispensary could be established based upon the provisions of subsection D of Section 6.108.030. - B. Each application for the establishment of a dispensary or renewal of an existing dispensary permit shall be filed with the directorsheriff and the directorsheriff shall be responsible for administering the application solicitation and renewal application processes as set forth in this chapter. - C. The director board of supervisors shall, by resolution, adopt such forms and procedures as are necessary to implement this chapter with respect to the initial selection, future selection, renewal, revocation and suspension of permits.

-- D. Wherever this chapter requires the county to give notice to an applicant, appellant or permittee, such notice shall be given by the directorsheriff, in writing, and shall be delivered either by personal delivery or by certified U.S. mail, postage prepaid, return receipt requested.
-In addition, any such notice shall be posted at the address of the dispensary on the date of the mailing of notice. - E. No person or facility that purports to have distributed or delivered cannabis marijuana prior to the enactment of this chapter shall be deemed to have been a legally established dispensary or delivery operation under the provisions of this chapter, and such person or facility shall not be entitled to claim a legal nonconforming status.
-Other than specifically provided in Section 6.108.080, no preference shall be given to any applicant due to an existing or prior operation of such a facility.
+- A. When one or more dispensary permits authorized by Section 6.108.030 is available for award, the director will initiate a process to solicit applications for the establishment of a dispensary within an area where a dispensary could be established based upon the provisions of Section 6.108.030. - B. Each application for the establishment of a dispensary or renewal of an existing dispensary permit shall be filed with the director and the director shall be responsible for administering the application solicitation and renewal application processes as set forth in this chapter. - C. The director shall adopt such forms and procedures as are necessary to implement this chapter with respect to the initial selection, future selection, renewal, revocation and suspension of permits. - D. Wherever this chapter requires the county to give notice to an applicant, appellant or permittee, such notice shall be given by the director, in writing, and shall be delivered either by personal delivery or by certified U.S. mail, postage prepaid, return receipt requested.
+In addition, any such notice shall be posted at the address of the dispensary on the date of the mailing of notice. - E. No person or facility that purports to have distributed or delivered cannabis prior to the enactment of this chapter shall be deemed to have been a legally established dispensary or delivery operation under the provisions of this chapter, and such person or facility shall not be entitled to claim a legal nonconforming status.